On-The-Fly Control of Unknown Systems: From Side Information to Performance Guarantees through Reachability: Over-Approximations of the Reachable Set of Unknown Dynamical Systems

 and the set $\mathcal{S}_i$ can be either obtained by~\eqref{eq:explict-fixpoint} of Theorem~\ref{thm:step-size-fixpoint} or by solving the fixed-point equation

 For $k,p\in \mathbb{N}_{[1,n]}$, we define the $(k,p)$ component of $\mathcal{J}_G \mathcal{V}_i$ as

 \end{theorem}

-A proof of Theorem~\ref{thm:over-approximation-state} is provided in Appendix~\ref{appendix-A}, where we use a Taylor expansion~\eqref{eq:taylor-expansion} of order $D=2$ with an over-approximation of the unknown Jacobian of $f$ and $G$ obtained from the Lipschitz bounds.
+A proof of Theorem~\ref{thm:over-approximation-state} is provided in our previous work~\cite{djeumou2020onthefly}, where we use a Taylor expansion~\eqref{eq:taylor-expansion} of order $D=2$ with an over-approximation of the unknown Jacobian of $f$ and $G$ obtained from the Lipschitz bounds.
 Besides, Theorem~\ref{thm:step-size-fixpoint} ensures the existence of an a priori rough enclosure $\mathcal{S}_i$.

 \begin{remark} Theorem~\ref{thm:over-approximation-state} implicitly relies on the knowledge of the intervals $\boldsymbol{v}(t_i)$, $\boldsymbol{v}([t_i, t_i+\Delta t])$, and $\boldsymbol{v}^{(1)}([t_i, t_i+\Delta t])$ given solely by the definition of the set $\mathbb{V}$.
 For such intervals to exist, all the controls $u \in \mathbb{V}$ must be at least $\mathscr{C}^1$ on the subdomain $[t_i, t_i +\Delta t]$.
 Hence, the assumption that the controls in $\mathbb{V}$ are \emph{piecewise-}$\mathscr{C}^{D_u}$ with $D_u \geq 1$.
 However, when $\mathbb{V}$ is such that $D_u = 0$, we propose Corollary~\ref{corr:non-c1-control} to over-approximate the reachable set of the system.
 We will focus on Theorem~\ref{thm:over-approximation-state} in the remainder of the paper since, in practise, the control signals of interest are piecewise-constants. \end{remark}